Recipe Overview

 Notes

-- Make this soup vegan or vegetarian by not adding any meat.
+- Vegetarian: Make this soup vegan or vegetarian by not adding any meat.
 Instead add a couple of tablespoons of nutritional yeast and use vegetable broth instead of water.

 Video